 It Allows Companies to Attract the Best Candidates

 Businesses that take this approach can demonstrate their liberal and forward-thinking practices to prospective employees.
-It shows candidates that an organisation is willing to accommodate their requirements and can make a huge difference to individuals when deciding between companies.
+It shows candidates that an organisation is willing to accommodate their requirements and can make a massive difference to individuals when deciding between companies.

 Adopting flexible working practices promotes loyalty and commitment among the workforce.
 This also applies to new hires, so it can be an excellent perk to offer when recruiting.